andrewn6/andrewhummus/README.md

 I'm currently working @ plr.me, and [HaaS](https://hackclub.app) - 📦 The app platform for @hackclub students.

 ## 🖥️ Experience
-I've been programming since eleven years-old, ever since then I've loved working with the latest bleeding edge technology like
-React, TypeScript and Docker to ease work in development/production environments
+I've Programming since eleven years-old, since then I've learnt alot about cloud computing, architecture and more.
+I'm a huge fan of best-practices and I am a huge supporter of them, a large amount of my projects have linting and CI.
+I also make sure to follow best git practices.

 ## 📫 Contact